nicks165/InsightSolution/README.md

 I use Max heap to represent elements that are less than running median, and a min heap to represent elements that are greater than running median.

 After processing an incoming element, the number of elements in heaps differ utmost by 1 element.
 When both heaps contain same number of elements, i pick average of heap's root data as effective median.
 When the heaps are not balanced, i select effective median from the root of heap containing more elements.

+The running median is directly streamed into outfile.